TheAbstractDev/TVParallax/README.md

 ```

 #### `$('.element')`)
-is the div who take the parallax effect.
+is the div who takes the parallax effect.

 #### `15`
 is the velocity of the parallax effect (default to 10).